frovedis/frovedis/doc/manual/python/dataframe/df_sort.md

 __Purpose__
 It is used to sort Frovedis DataFrame according to index values.
 It creates a new sorted DataFrame by the specified label.

-**Currently it only supports 'radixsort' and other values for 'kind' parameter are ignored internally along with a warning.**
+**Currently it only supports 'radixsort' and other values for 'kind' parameter are ignored internally along with a warning.
+Also, this method does not support MultiIndex yet.**

-**Also, Frovedis DataFrame doesn't support MultiIndex**
+**Creating frovedis DataFrame from pandas DataFrame:**

 For example,